xander2508/Notes/5. Standard Information/AWS/Services/Storage/Databases/Amazon Redshift.md

 It's massively scalable.
 Redshift nodes in multiple petabyte sizes is very common.
 In fact, in cooperation with Amazon Redshift Spectrum, you can directly run a single SQL query against exabytes of unstructured data running in data lakes.

-Amazon Redshift uses SQL to analyze structured and semi-structured data across data warehouses, operational databases, and data lakes, using AWS-designed hardware and machine learning to deliver the best price performance at any scale.
+Amazon Redshift uses SQL to analyse structured and semi-structured data across data warehouses, operational databases, and data lakes, using AWS-designed hardware and machine learning to deliver the best price performance at any scale.

 Improve financial and demand forecasts